Cadence: Moravian cadence

 The Moravian cadence, which can be found in the works of Leoš Janáček and Bohuslav Martinů amongst others, is a form of plagal cadence in which the outer notes of the first chord each move inwards by a tone to the second.
 (IV^{add6} → I^{6}).
-An early suggestion of the Moravian cadence in classical music occurs in Antonín Dvořák’s New World Symphony.
+An early suggestion of the Moravian cadence in classical music occurs in Antonín Dvořák's New World Symphony.

 Deceptive cadence

 Also known as an interrupted or false cadence, the deceptive cadence is a cadence from V to any chord other than the tonic (I), usually the submediant (VI).
 This is the most important irregular resolution, most commonly V^{7}–vi (or V^{7}–♭VI) in major or V^{7}–VI in minor.
 This is considered a weak cadence because of the "hanging" (suspended) feeling it invokes.

 At the beginning of the final movement of Gustav Mahler's 9th Symphony, the listener hears a string of many deceptive cadences progressing from V to IV^{6}.

-One of the most striking uses of this cadence is in the A-minor section at the end of the exposition in the first movement of Brahms' Third Symphony.
+One of the most striking uses of this cadence is in the A-minor section at the end of the exposition in the first movement of Johannes Brahms's Third Symphony.
 The music progresses to an implied E minor dominant (B^{7}) with a rapid chromatic scale upwards but suddenly sidesteps to C major.
-The same device is used again in the recapitulation; this time the sidestep is—as one would expect—to F major, the tonic key of the whole Symphony.
+The same device is used again in the recapitulation; on that occasion the sidestep is—as one would expect—to F major, the tonic key of the whole Symphony.

 The interrupted cadence is also frequently used in popular music.
 For example, the Pink Floyd song "Bring the Boys Back Home" ends with such a cadence (at approximately 0:45–50).